dahaekim88/blog-portfolio-website/src/pages/projects/sns-crawler.md

 <br />

-A desktop app for task automation that crawls the data from social media and create Excel spreadsheets.
+A desktop app for task automation that crawls the data from social media and create Excel spreadsheets
-Automated data crawling with Puppeteer and manipulated Excel spreadsheets based on the data crawled by headless Chrome.
+- Automated data crawling with Puppeteer and manipulated Excel spreadsheets based on the data crawled by headless Chrome
+- Handled to pass reCaptcha with manual login option
+- Implemented React based UI for input fields & exporting excel files on Electron